OK for the Mila-Brimi merger: Latteria Sudtirol, a 480 million turnover biggie, is born

 In fact, the new entity brings together some 3,100 associated farms, 750 employees and an annual quantity of milk delivered in excess of 275 million kilograms

-The decision was expected, but today the official go-ahead came with the vote of the shareholders' meeting: from the merger between Mila and Brimi the Dairy South Tyrol was officially born, a big one that, adding up the latest balance sheet figures for 2025, generates a value of over 480 million euros (331, 1 for Latte Montagna Alto Adige - Mila and over 148 for Centro Latte Bressanone - Brimi)
+The decision was expected, but today the official go-ahead came with the vote of the shareholders' meeting: the merger between Mila and Brimi officially gave birth to the Dairy South Tyrol, a big one that, adding up the latest balance sheet figures for 2025, generates a value of over 480 million euro (331, 1 for Latte Montagna Alto Adige - Mila and over 148 for Centro Latte Bressanone - Brimi).

 "The delegates of Latte Montagna Alto Adige (Mila) today approved the merger with Centro Latte Bressanone (Brimi) at the Ordinary Delegate Assembly, achieving the required majority.
 With this historic step,' reads a note, 'one of the most important dairy cooperatives in Italia is born.